Empire-Strikes-Back/Flula/readme.txt

 - we use simple keywords only

+no asserts or validation

+- we say no to asserts or validation

 forbidden words

 - we forbid words: fix, refactor, maintainer, util, impl, controller/manager, factory, helper, alpha, test, play with, update